Veterans’ Rights

 Congress created the Program of Comprehensive Assistance for Family Caregivers (Caregiver Program) in 2010 to provide benefits to caregivers of seriously injured combat veterans.
 The program provides healthcare and financial support for family members who provide care, recognizing that their services can be all-consuming full-time work.

 Since its inception, however, the program has been riddled with problems.
 The Veterans Health Administration has applied inconsistent rules and standards across the country, and there have been numerous reports of arbitrary and wrongful reduction or termination of benefits.
-As of 2019, there had been 400,000 applications for the program, but less than 20,000 veterans were enrolled.
-Furthermore, the VA’s own data shows that nearly 20,000 veterans and caregivers have been revoked from the program since its creation.
+As of 2019, there had been 400,000 applications for the program, but fewer than 20,000 veterans were enrolled.
+Furthermore, the VA’s own data shows that nearly 20,000 veterans and caregivers have been removed from the program since its creation.

-Compounding these problems, there was no avenue to appeal denial, reduction, or termination of caregiver benefits other than the Veterans’ Health Administration administrative appeals process.
+Compounding these problems, there was no avenue to appeal denial, reduction, or termination of caregiver benefits other than the Veterans Health Administration administrative appeals process.
 No independent judicial review was available.

 The lawsuit detailed the enormous consequences of this uneven application of the program.
 Family members have had to quit jobs to provide care without remuneration or support, and in at least one instance, a veteran committed suicide after learning he didn’t qualify for the Program, feeling that the VA had failed to recognize his disability accurately.